-Tesla's Elon Musk in court as judge weighs SEC contempt case
+Elon Musk, Tesla faulted by SEC as U.S. judge weighs billionaire's contempt case

-NEW YORK (Reuters) - A federal judge in Manhattan began considering on Thursday whether Tesla Inc Chief Executive Elon Musk should be held in contempt for violating a fraud agreement, the latest twist in a high-profile battle between the billionaire and the government.
+NEW YORK (Reuters) - A federal judge in Manhattan began considering on Thursday whether Tesla Inc Chief Executive Elon Musk should be held in contempt for violating a fraud agreement, the latest battle the government has waged over the billionaire’s tweets.

 Musk’s fight with the U.S. Securities and Exchange Commission has raised investor worries that it could lead to restrictions on his activities or even his removal from Tesla, while distracting him at a pivotal point in the electric car maker’s expansion.